 AHA owns and operates 355 units of public housing in seven complexes which serve the residents of Camarillo, Fillmore, Moorpark, Ojai, Simi Valley, Thousand Oaks, and the unincorporated areas of Ventura County.
-Three of the public housing complexes (165 units) are located with the Urban County - the Roth Apartments (a 34-unit family complex in Meiners Oaks), Whispering Oaks (a 101-unit senior/disabled complex in the City of Ojai), and Tafoya Terrace (a 30-unit senior/disabled complex in the City of Ojai), and Tafoya Terrace (a 30-unit senior/disabled complex, the Walnut Apartments, and the Charles Street Apartments, a 20-unit affordable family housing complex, both in the City of Moorpark.
+Three of the public housing complexes (165 units) are located with the Urban County - the Roth Apartments (a 34-unit family complex in Meiners Oaks), Whispering Oaks (a 101-unit senior/disabled complex in the City of Ojai), and Tafoya Terrace (a 30-unit senior/disabled complex in the City of Moorpark).
+The AHA also owns/operates a 24-unit affordable family housing complex, the Walnut Apartments, and the Charles Street Apartments, a 20-unit affordable family complex both in the City of Moorpark.
 The 2022 opening of Mountain View apartments (Fillmore) provides an additional 77 affordable family units and Summerwind Apartments provides 15 affordable family units in the unincorporated area of Fillmore.
 Colina Vista Apartments adds 35 affordable family units in Piru (unincorporated Ventura County).
 An additional 15 affordable family units are located within the City of Ojai (Grand Avenue Apartments, five units and Summer Street Apartments, 10 units).